apidiff

 used for any API that is defined by using the

---jdk-build
+--jdk-build option.

 If you want to see or understand how the options are used

-internally, you can use --verbose options
+internally, you can use --verbose options, possibly

-implicitly as part of --verbose all
+implicitly as part of --verbose all.

 Comparing different releases of JDK